 These steps should free up sufficient system resources to allow a video to be played.

-You can use specialist programs such as Recoverit to repair videos that have been damaged or have many of the symptoms of choppy playback.
+You can use special programs such as Recoverit to repair videos that have been damaged or have many of the symptoms of choppy playback.
 To do this:

 a) Open the Recoverit program - Recoverit Video Repair.
-Then, click on " Add" button or hit "Add video and start repairing", add the desired video in the program.
+Then, click on the " Add" button or hit "Add video and start repairing", add the desired video in the program.

-b) With the video selected via its checkbox, click the Repair button to start repairing process.
+b) With the video selected via its checkbox, click the Repair button to start the repairing process.

 c) The Recoverit program will tell you when the repair process has been completed and it is safe to proceed.

 d) You can preview the repaired video before saving.

-e) The Recoverit program highlights the sample video for serious corrupted video.
+e) The Recoverit program highlights the sample video for serious corrupted videos.

 f) Once viewed, you can go ahead with repairing the proper file.

-g) Repair now completed.
+g) The repair is now completed.
 You can choose the file location and save the repaired video.

 Recoverit is an application specially designed for the repair of MP4, MOV, 3GP files, etc, and could help you repair damaged mp4 files in any common causes.
 These include changes in format, file header corruption, improper system shutdown, file read and write errors, virus attacks, improper download, and compression issues.

 You may find that altering the amount of cache memory that the VCL player uses can help with the flow of the video that you see.
 To do this, open the VCL player, and go to the tools menu and go to the 'preferences' sub-menu at the bottom of the main menu.